OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Unfortunately, generating a complete guest instruction trace with QEMU is impossible because code blocks are written to the log only at the time they are translated, not when they're taken from the cache.
 For example, if a block is repeatedly executed in a loop, only the first iteration will be printed to the log.
 There's no way to disable TB caching in QEMU (besides hacking the source code).
 Nevertheless, the functionality is sufficient for basic tasks, such as reconstructing the disassembly of a natively executed cryptographic algorithm.

-Dynamic analysis frameworks, such as [PANDA](https://github.com/moyix/panda/blob/master/docs/ "PANDA Docs") and DroidScope (an extension to the [DECAF dynamic analysis framework](https://github.com/sycurelab/DECAF "DECAF dynamic analysis framework")), build on QEMU's tracing functionality.
-PANDA/PANDROID is the best choice if you're going for a CPU-trace based analysis because it allows you to easily record and replay a full trace and is relatively easy to set up if you follow the build instructions for Ubuntu.

 ### Binary Analysis

 Binary analysis frameworks give you powerful ways to automate tasks that would be almost impossible to do manually.
 Binary analysis frameworks typically use a technique called symbolic execution, which allow to determine the conditions necessary to reach a specific target.
 It translates the program's semantics into a logical formula in which some variables are represented by symbols with specific constraints.
 By resolving the constraints, you can find the conditions necessary for the execution of some branch of the program.